October 20, 2017 / Esther Choy

 - Give them easily repeatable talking points so they can describe the startup in an accurate and attention-grabbing manner.

 As conversation continues, deeper information is needed.
 There is a definite pattern.
-Study that pattern, and you’ll maximize your story’s impact.
+Studying that pattern is the key to storytelling for entrepreneurs.
+It maximizes your story’s impact.

 3. Ask, “Do I know it?
 Or do I think it?”